Hot Shelter downgrades

 In Sonic’s Act 1, you may notice that UVs on some models were stretched, but the textures remained the same resolution.
 This degrades the visuals slightly and makes the bottom of the cannon appear misaligned.
 Also note the near-complete absence of lighting in SADX screenshots:

 The cloud layers in Sky Deck are completely static in SADX.
 Although making the layers scroll can be achieved with a simple hack, the sky is not moving in the ports.
 The lack of cloud movement makes the level feel empty and unfinished.
+The actual reason the clouds are static is a bug: the game still has code to adjust UVs but it uses the wrong model pointer.

 The first act has several areas where platforms are broken into pieces that fly off the screen.
 Broken platform debris are misrotated in SADX.
 While not a major issue, it makes the destroyed platforms look strange.
 Here’s what it looks like right after the cannon hits the platform:

-As you progress through the level, you’ll notice that the sky gets darker when the Egg Carrier descends into the clouds.
-In the Dreamcast version the entire environment, including characters and objects, reacted to this by switching to a different lighting palette.
+As you progress through the level, you can notice that the sky gets darker when the Egg Carrier descends into the clouds.
+In the Dreamcast version the entire environment, including characters and objects, reacts to this by switching to a different lighting palette.
 In SADX, most of the environment ignores lighting changes.
 The PC version also adds fog that is too thick for this area and has a color that doesn’t fit too well because it makes things brighter when they are supposed to be darker:

 Areas like these look a lot worse without proper lighting: